cyberspace-lab/cyberspacelab-web/astro/src/content/projects/movement-types.md

 ---
-template: blog-post
 title: Impact of movement method on navigation and spatial memory in virtual reality
 shortname: Movement in VR
-slug: /movement-types
+slug: movement-types
 date: 2022-05-13 12:46
-memberSlugs: ["/oliver-kobian"]
+memberSlugs: ["oliver-kobian"]
 description: We are trying to find how differnt types of movement methods in VR affect our ability to navigate
-featuredImage: ./../../assets/images/movement-types-thumbnail.png
+featuredImage: /assets/images/projects/movement-types-thumbnail.png
-featuredWideImage: ./../../assets/images/movement-types-thumbnail.png
+featuredWideImage: /assets/images/projects/movement-types-thumbnail.png
 isActive: true
+draft: false
 ---

 This project deals with locomotion methods in virtual reality.
 It focuses on the impact of these methods on navigation and spatial memory.
 VR locomotion methods or VR locomotion are different ways of moving in a virtual environment.
 Many movement methods cause disorientation or even nausea.
 Therefore, choosing the appropriate locomotion method is an important aspect of any study using VR.